LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

     - QueryGridModel support for containerFilter in getQuery call
     - QueryGridPanel support for onSelectionChange callback function prop
     - SecurityPolicy.addUserIdAssignment helper function
+    - SiteUsersGridPanel with row selection to show UserDetailsPanel
+    - CreateUsersModal for creating new site users from SiteUsersGridPanel button
     - Update to @labkey/api release version TBD

 ### version 0.6.4